Taxonomy of Collaborative Provision

 The following definitions are used to describe the collaborative activity covered by QMUL policy.

-- Progression agreement: Progression arrangements set out the requirements for admission to the start of a QMUL degree programme following completion of studies at a partner institution.
+Progression arrangements set out the requirements for admission to the start of a QMUL degree programme following completion of studies at a partner institution.
 Admission to the QMUL programme is dependent upon meeting all necessary academic requirements.
 Students will receive a QMUL award based only on credits attained at QMUL.
 The programme at the overseas institution may also lead to a qualification awarded by the partner.
-(Examples: 1+1, 4+1)
+(Examples: 1+1, 4+1).

-Collaborative programmes for undergraduate and taught postgraduate provision (single, joint or double award):
+Collaborative programmes for taught undergradutate and postgraduate provision (single, joint or double award)

 These normally lead to a single degree jointly awarded by the partner organisations.
 Double awards (including co-tutelles) will only be considered in exceptional circumstances, for example where required as part of an external doctoral training grant application.
 QMUL will only consider joint degree programmes for a cohort of students.
-Joint degrees cannot be set up for individual students;
+Joint degrees cannot be set up for individual students.

-A student from another institution (UK or overseas) who can be enrolled at the College to undertake a programme of research at postgraduate level for an agreed period of time.
+A student from another institution (UK or overseas) who can be enrolled at QMUL to undertake a programme of research at postgraduate level for an agreed period of time.

 QMUL has clear procedures in place to ensure that the study abroad and exchange programmes meet programme and academic regulations.
 For compulsory placements these procedures are contained in the School Year Abroad Handbook, for optional placements the procedures are contained in the Quality Handbook and the Global Opportunities Office web pages at http://www.qmul.ac.uk/international/global-opportunities/